Otien0/Image-to-sketch/README.md

 # Image-to-sketch
-converting image to sketch in Python using openCV
+A Python program to convert image to sketch  using ;
+ openCV, numpy(with scipy) and imageio libraries